 The answer should be prepared within 4 months after the submission of the full file or within 3 months for EU doctors, nurses, dentists, midwives, pharmacists, architects, veterinary surgeons.

 The cost for the professional recognition procedure is 240 EUR.

 2. University education certificates

 The credit point system applied in Latvia is compatible with ECTS but the value of a credit point is different.
 A Latvian credit point is defined as a one-week full-time study workload.
 A study workload of a full-time study year is at least 40 credit points.
-Thus, to obtain number of ECTS credit points one has to multiply the number of Latvian credit points by a factor of 1.5.
+Thus, to obtain the number of ECTS credit points one has to multiply the number of Latvian credit points by a factor of 1.5.
 Credit points are also used for credit accumulation in traditional types of studies, but not yet applied for life-long learning.